KitimboRino/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd Script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Script Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+Script to display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Include capital letters as well.